 Many of us start out our day with a hot cup of coffee to get going.
 But have you ever considered how caffeine may affect your workouts?
 Do you already use caffeine-containing supplements to boost your performance?
-Let’s take a look at caffeine’s role in exercise and how best to use it to improve your … Continue reading Caffine + Exercise: A Winning Combo?
+Let’s take a look at caffeine’s role in exercise and how best to use can benefit your performance … Continue reading Caffeine + Exercise: A Winning Combo?

 How does your drink measure up?

 By Kelsey Herrick, RD, CSSD, LRD Staying well hydrated is important for athletes to gain a competitive edge because hydration status has a large impact on both performance and recovery.
 Fluids in the body assist in regulating body temperature, help blood to pump freely, deliver fuel and oxygen to muscles and clear out waste products. … Continue reading How does your drink measure up?

 By Rachel Dewey, Iowa State Dietetic Intern and Lizzie Kasparek, MS, RD, CSSD, LN Sports Dietitian Nutrition and physical activity are important parts of a healthy lifestyle, but a growing trend of obsessive healthy eating has medical professionals worried.
 The hashtag #eatclean has 51 million posts on Instagram.
 Eating well and exercising are, of … Continue reading Orthorexia: Taking healthy eating too far